 Nodes in the Chromia network

 A node in the Chromia network is a computer, either a virtual or physical server, that runs the core Chromia software known as Postchain and the open-source relational database, PostgreSQL.
 Each node contains a unique cryptographic key pair and identifies itself on the network using its public key.
+Providers manage these nodes and contribute computing power to Chromia.
 In this section, we explore how Postchain powers the network by managing decentralized transaction processing and data storage.

 Overview of Postchain